SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 };
 ```

-We will be looking for this `Hello World` greeting when we trigger an Order Created event from CCv2.
+You will be looking for this `Hello World` greeting in the logs when we trigger an Order Created event from CCv2.

 2. Once your new Function is deployed (remember: we're looking for a `Running` status) go to your CCv2 Storefront and create an account.